Thermospore/temp-quartz-test/content/Door.md

 buffering a stomp or a [[Jelly Jump|Gummi Jump]] through doors

-jumping out of movement locks after leaving a door (I guess that isn't exclusive to doors; you can also do this when coming out of the [[Golden gobbo]] zone in [[2-5 KaBoom!
+jumping out of movement locks after leaving a door (I guess that isn't exclusive to doors; you can also do this when coming out of the [[Golden Gobbo]] zone in [[2-5 KaBoom!
 It's Roger Red Ant|Roger]], for example)

 clipping through doors, like in [[3-1 Find the Wheels in the Jungle!|Jungle]] or [[3-3 Race Day at Goldrock|Kart]] (wait didn't [[Paulmall]] clip into [[1-B1 Soveena the Squid|Soveena]]?)